Air Fryer Recipe

 Cheese and Onion Fritters

-Cheese and onion fritters are a delightful snack or side dish, especially when made in an air fryer for a healthier, crispy treat.
+Cheese and onion fritters make a lovely snack or side, and cooking them in the air fryer gives you a lighter, crisp-edged treat.

 Ingredients